-During the next twelve months, the Company plans to complete the current projects we have already begun coding.
 Our marketing and business management/executive team will operate from both Shanghai China and our offices in San Francisco.
-We will continue to explore new concepts and opportunities to invest in projects that meet our criteria We have not generated any revenue and have incurred expenses and operating losses, as part of our developmental stage activities in developing 4 apps, B2BCHX, DRINX, OFFICEHOP and ROOSTER.
-B2BCHX is our first fully developed app that is available in Google Play and a functioning ecommerce and mobile website.
-B2BCHX allows business owners around the world to order three levels of background checks on Chinese companies to prevent fraudulent business transactions.
-The retail price for each report is \$79, \$399 and \$1,299.
+We will continue to explore new concepts and opportunities to invest in projects that meet our criteria We have incurred expenses and operating losses, as part of our activities in developing e-commerce platforms, B2BCHX, OFFICEHOP, ROOSTER ESSENTIALS and Global Hemp Service LLC.
+The capital we raise will go into marketing, acquisitions, and revenue generation.
+We believe this will take our vision forward and to the next level.